w3c/wai-people-use-web/_people-use-web/abilities-barriers-alt.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

 This section explores the wide diversity of abilities.
-It highlights some web accessibility barriers that people commonly experience because of inaccessible websites and web tools.

-**Note:** This section is meant to be descriptive and does not contain a complete list of all disabilities or barriers.
+It highlights some accessibility barriers that people commonly experience because of inaccessible websites and web tools.
+The examples given are not a complete list of all disabilities or barriers.

 {::nomarkdown}
 {% include box.html type="end" %}